Is an Accessory Dwelling Unit Right for You?

 An accessory dwelling unit may be just what you need.
 For additional perspectives, talk to an SRES® in your area to help you determine if this is a good option for you!

-This post has been authored by Eric Slifkin, REALTOR® serving South Florida’s Treasure Coast.
+This post is by Eric Slifkin, REALTOR® serving South Florida’s Treasure Coast.
 You can reach Eric at 772-288-1765.

 Eric Slifkin, Team Lead

 Your local real estate expert

 Are you seeking a home that suits your lifestyle, community, and neighborhood needs?
 Eric offers home buyers a turn-key approach to finding and purchasing real estate from the Treasure Coast to the Palm Beaches and beyond with his team.